 - Shel Silverstein books of poetry – you’ll find many humorous poems

-Plan activities that incorporate play on words like puns, idioms, and multiple-meaning words
+- Plan activities that incorporate a play on words like puns, idioms, and multiple-meaning words

-There are several Horrible History videos on YouTube.
-One of my favorites from the Groovy Greeks book is the Spartan Parent Teacher Conference.
-I like to have my students create their own Horrible History videos in class.
+One of my favorite videos from the Groovy Greeks book is the Spartan Parent Teacher Conference.
+I like to have my students create their own Horrible History skits in class.
 This is one of their favorite activities because they get to select unusual, gross, and gruesome facts from a culture or historical period and present them in a humorous way.

 Science and Humor in the Classroom